ShadowTheHedgehogHacking/2P-ShdTH/README.md

 ## Thanks
 * igorseabra4 and Sewer56 for Heroes and Shadow editing tools (HeroesPowerPlant, HeroesONE-Reloaded, etc...)
-* LimblessVector for his work on identifying objects and his initial large memorylist
 * DonutStopGaming for ideas while function hunting
 * TheHatedGravity, LimblessVector, Shadowth117, DonutStopGaming, my local friends, and all the randoms I played with on Parsec for playtesting
 * DeadlyFugu, Muzzarino